danek90/wgsMLVA/README.md

 In the example lists above you may notice there are two VNTR3's.
 This is because VNTR3 has a chance to duplciate in the genome.
 These duplications can also have different numbers of repeat monomers too.
 However, because PCR MLVA relys on molecular weight and gel electrophoresus to esitmate the VNTR fragments there is no easy way to distinguish the VNTR3 duplications unless they are drastically different in size (eg. different number of repeats). wgsMLVA does not have this problem and can identify both VNTR3 fragments every time.

 This produces an discrpency moving forward with wgsMLVA. wgsMLVA can literally produce more accurate data, but the data conflicts with standardized B. pertussis MLVA nomenclature.
 Currently, the program ignores this extra information.
 If the program finds a duplicate and they both have the same repeat count, the duplicate is changed to a zero (exactly how PCR MLVA works).
 Further work should be done to strengthen this argument too.

 An argument may be added in the program, -u or --unmask, which removes this, createing a more "real" MLVA type that accounts for 2 VNTR3's of the same length.
-Currently, this is not used because it would dratically change how the typing system works, so until these two schemes can be reconciled, we will continue to use the standard MLVA typing system.
+Currently, this is not used because it would dratically change how the typing system works, so until these two schemes can be reconciled, the program will continue to use the standard MLVA typing system.

 #### II.
 Variability in repeats.